Ta-Seti

 Ta-Seti (Ancient Egyptian: tꜣ-sty, likely meaning "Land of the Bow") was the first nome (administrative division) of Upper Egypt.
 Situated at the southern border with Nubia, Ta-Seti played a crucial role in trade, military operations, and cultural exchange between Egypt and Nubia.
+Archaeologically, Ta-Seti is closely associated with Lower Nubia, an area corresponding largely to present-day northern Sudan, and is often linked to early Nubian polities such as the A-Group culture (c.
+3800–3100 BCE).

 The term "Ta-Seti" could also broadly refer to the Nubian region itself, highlighting close association between the two.
-Today, the area is part of the Aswan Governorate.
+Today, the historical region associated with Ta-Seti spans areas of southern Egypt and northern Sudan.